nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

-I literally cannot have a completed quest without rewards or an active quest without progress tracking.
+With this code, I literally cannot have a completed quest without rewards or an active quest without progress tracking.

 I've realized the value in using the type system to encode business rules, not just data shapes.
 When illegal states become unrepresentable, entire categories of bugs disappear.

-Rust showed me this principle clearly, but once I understood it, I could apply it elsewhere.
-With TypeScript's discriminated unions, or even factory functions in dynamic languages.
+Rust showed me this principle clearly, but once I understood it, I could apply it elsewhere with TypeScript's discriminated unions, or even factory functions in dynamic languages.

 ## Pattern 3: Transformations